Disposable Food Service Ware

 How will this impact food facilities?

-- Exemptions are available for aluminum foil and medical accommodations.
+- Exemptions are allowed for disposable food service ware made from aluminum, medical accommodations, healthcare facilities, and drive-through areas.
 See ordinance for exact details.

 The City launched an online survey which was open from mid-August through September 30, 2019.
 During this time we received 332 unique responses.
 Below is a summary of the survey results and some facts about the plastic pollution issue.